eshanis/mm-github-pages-starter/_posts/2020-07-16-building-a-website.md

 3. Another option is to use [wordpress](https://wordpress.com/).
 This is the quickest option to make modifications and customizations.
 This did not give me the opportunity to learn hands on which is why I did not pick to go this way.

 4. You can start building a website from scratch.
 This means creating HTML, CSS and Java Script.
 This is a very painful process but a great way to learn.
-This one I have  not tried yet.
+This one I have not yet tried.